 Another system we are currently investigating is that of Silene dioica - latifolia.
 We located the system in the Lower Engadine in the east of Switzerland.
 In 2007 the two forms were interpreted as hybrid forms at 1200 -1400 m of elevation (10.1111/j.1558-5646.2008.00330.x).
 In contrast to the current situation, where we now assume a transformation process at 1400-1700 m altitude.
 We will try to support this finding by observation over several years, starting in 2019.
 Silene dioica has magenta flowers.
 It occurs in meadows and light woods and is common in early summer.
 In complete contrast to the white form, which occurs sporadically on a south exposed, well-sunned steep shelves or hedgebanks, and along artificially layered natural stone walls.
 We suspect that the magenta flowered dioica can transform into the white bloomed latifolia in less than ten years.
 This system has all the same properties as the Diplacus system also has.
-We will publish more information on this system here at a later date.

 Fig: Combined Phase Space

 The width of the corolla in the color space is depicted.

 D & l indicate the respective centre of the morph stages.

 It includes the rise in the median of the flower width from 18 mm to 26 mm.
 Also in the same process, one register a fading of the originally magenta-coloured corolla towards white.